High Court of Chivalry: Appeals from the court

-Composition
+Members and officers of the court

 Judges

-Historically the court had two hereditary judges – the Duke of Norfolk as Earl Marshal of England, and the Duke of Buckingham as Lord High Constable of England – but in 1521 Edward Stafford, 3rd Duke of Buckingham was convicted of treason, stripped of his titles and offices, and executed.
-Since then the office of Lord High Constable of England has only been appointed to perform ceremonial duties during a Coronation and there has only been the Earl Marshal acting as the sole judge.
+Historically the court had two hereditary judges — the Duke of Norfolk as Earl Marshal of England, and the Duke of Buckingham as Lord High Constable of England — but in 1521 Edward Stafford, 3rd Duke of Buckingham was convicted of treason, stripped of his titles and offices, and executed.
+Since then the office of Lord High Constable of England has only been appointed to perform ceremonial duties during a Coronation and this has meant only the Earl Marshal is extant as a judge of the court at any particular time.